Kaumaram: Worship

 Murugan with Devasena (right) and Valli (left).

 Tamil Nadu has six primary temples for Kartikeya that are known by the name Arupadai Veedu, which that translates roughly as "the Six Abodes".

-Modes of worship include kavadi that is a form of dance, alagu which is a sharp piece of metal that one pierces on the body, carrying milk and water on the heads to offer to the deity and involves a sattvik diet.
+Modes of worship include kāvadi that is a form of dance, alagu which is a sharp piece of metal that one pierces on the body, carrying milk and water on the heads to offer to the deity and involves a sāttvik diet.

 Thaipusam is an occasion that is celebrated in Kaumaram.
 This is much more prevalent in the Murugan Temple in Malaysia.
-Another chief period of worship is the Shashti.
+Another chief period of worship is Śaśti.
 This is a period of six days when villages in South India with primary Kartikeya deities come together for a celebration.
 The people involved take a vow on following a vegetarian diet for the period.
 The six days portray events from the life of Kartikeya.
-The chief parts covered are the ceremonies in which he is awarded the spear Vel by his mother Shakthi, the killing of the asura Surapadman, and his wedding to Devasena/Devayanai.
+The chief parts covered are the ceremonies in which he is awarded the spear Vel by his mother Shakthi, the killing of the asura Surapadman, and his wedding to Devayanai (Devasena).

 Other than this, Karnataka, that is another prominent place for Kaumaras, would have its own mode of worship.
 Trekking the Kumara Parvatha where he is believed to have attained mukti giving up his life is popular although not essentially in a very traditional manner.

 Sri Lanka has many popular Murugan temples like the Nallur Kandaswamy temple, the Thirukkovil Temple, the Maviddapuram Kandaswamy Temple, the Kataragama temple, and the Kilinochchi Murugan temple.
 The chariot festival celebrated every year in the Nallur Kandaswamy temple in Jaffna is popular among the Sri Lankan Tamil population.
 Karthikai Deepam is an important Tamil annual festival dedicated to Murugan worship in Sri Lanka.

 Literature and arts

 According to local legends and Tamil folklore, Kartikeya is regarded as a veteran and a guardian of the language that is believed to have been founded by the sage Agastya, with the blessings of Kartikeya.
 He is considered the patron of the Tamils, due to his worship being widespread among those of Tamil descent.

-The primary works in Sanskrit related to Kaumaram are Skanda Puranam detailing the history of Kartikeya and Kumārasambhava, a poem by the Sanskrit scholar Kalidasa, that literally translates as "The Creation of Kumara" or "the Creation of the Son/Boy".
+The primary works in Sanskrit related to Kaumaram are Skanda Puranam detailing the history of Kartikeya and Kumārasambhava, a poem by the Sanskrit scholar Kālidāsa, that literally translates as "The Creation of Kumara" or "the Creation of the Son/Boy".

 Adi Shankara wrote a piece on Kartikeya called Subrahmanya Bhujangam.

 In Tamil, abundant literature is to be found both in the classical texts and in the folklore.
 The Skanda Puranam was translated into Tamil.
-Chief contributors to the classical Tamil texts include Arunagirinathar who wrote hymns of praise with complicated grammar patterns and alliteration and onomatopoeia.
+Chief contributors to the classical Tamil texts include Arunagirināthar who wrote hymns of praise like Tiruppugaḷ with complicated grammar patterns and alliteration and onomatopoeia.

 Tamil folk music have hymns written praising the beauty and bravery of Kartikeya.
 Another chiefly written topic is the way he fell in love and converted his bride Valli.
 There is a dedicated tune called "Kavadi Sindhu" that is usually used to sing such hymns.
 This tune became associated with celebrations and dances.